hdShang/arxiv-daily/docs/cs-CL/2025-08-06/papers/250803990v1-are-todays-llms-ready-to-explain-well-being-concepts.md

 ---
 layout: default
-title: Are Today's LLMs Ready to Explain Well-Being Concepts?
+title: "Are Today's LLMs Ready to Explain Well-Being Concepts?"
 ---

 # Are Today's LLMs Ready to Explain Well-Being Concepts?